Daligas has gone bust: Next steps for customers

 - Daligas only offers gas tariffs

-- The provider only has two tariffs - one for domestic and one for business customers
+- The provider only has three tariffs - one for domestic and two for business customers

-- It has a low customer rating on Trustpilot - only 2.4 out of 5
+- It has a customer rating of 2.3 out of five stars on Trustpilot

 - Daligas does not have an online account system